Requirements for Admission to the BSN Program

-- Submit all college and high school/GED transcripts for academic review.
-A minimum GPA of 2.5 is required.
-However, preference will be given to applicants with a GPA of 2.5 or higher; however, a GPA of 2.0-2.49 may be considered by the nursing admissions committee.
+- Applicants must submit all college and high school/GED transcripts for academic review.
+Preference will be given to applicants with a GPA of 2.5 or higher; however, a GPA of 2.0-2.49 may be considered by the nursing admissions committee.

-- Credits from other institutions will be evaluated for transfer on a course-by-course basis.
-Due to the unique nature of nursing programs, it may not be appropriate to transfer nursing core courses.
+a.
+Incoming transfer credit will be evaluated on a course-by-course basis.
+Due to the unique nature of nursing programs, it may not be appropriate to transfer nursing core classes.

-- Students with no prior college experience will be evaluated on their cumulative high school GPA or GED score of 500 or higher.
+b.
+Students with no prior college experience will be evaluated on their cumulative high school GPA or GED score.

-- Submit an updated resume (Preference may be given to applicants who supply proof of 1 year of experience in a health care field within the last 3 years or hold an active certification or license)
+- Must submit updated resume (Preference points may be given to applicants, who supply proof of 1 year experience in the medical field within the last 3 years or holds an active medical licensure.)

 - Other criteria that may be considered: